nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

 NEST Server
 ~~~~~~~~~~~

-NEST 3.0 allows you to start a server which interacts with NEST Simulator.
+NEST 3.0 comes with the NEST Server, which allows you to control NEST
+via a RESTful API instead of by directly using PyNEST.
+This even works
+if NEST is running on a completely different computer, such as a
+powerful workstation or a compute cluster at your lab.
+Originally
+developed for `NEST Desktop <https://nest-desktop.readthedocs.io/>`_,
+a powerful and convenient web-frontend for NEST, this now also enables
+a number of other exciting new use cases.
+Please see the :doc:`NEST
-Please check out the :doc:`NEST Server guide <../nest_server>` to learn more.
+Server documentation <../../nest_server/index>` to learn more about
+how and when this new component can be used.

 .. _nodeid: